MikolajSzafraniecUPDS/commits-analyzer/README.md

 preprocessing and uploading data to the database, generating markdown and .pdf reports to deploying dashboard on localhost, developed using *Dash*.

+**IMPORTANT NOTE** - pipeline in its current form only works on Linux system.

 ## Usage

 ### Requirements